Pricing

 By choosing trusted suppliers who can provide high-quality merchandise on time, building a marketing strategy for driving visitors to your site, and using an ecommerce platform like Shopify to handle your payment processing and order tracking, you’ll be able to build a successful dropshipping store in virtually any product category, from dog supplies to athletic apparel to Christmas decorations.

 It’s easier to manage the reverse logistics process when you have full control over your inventory in your own warehouse, or are working with a domestic 3PL partner.
 But how can you make sure that you live up to customer expectations around returns if your business is based around dropshipping?
+And what can you do to mitigate against the high shipping costs of sending returned products back to an international supplier?

 Accept return orders to a PO box